cyberceros/ddos-dose/Utility Scripts for DDoS/Read Command from URL and Execute on SSH Terminal/readme.md

 ```
 Recommended to Execute this script under screen command.
-So it's will run on backgroup and keep checking for command on URL
+So it's will run on backgroud and keep checking for command on URL
 ```
 ```
 screen -d -m php read.php